zhuangbo/matlab2pgfplots/README.md

-# Save for Plot
+# Save to Plot

-> Save Matlab data for PGFPlots
+> Save Matlab data to PGFPlots

 Suppose you have data `(x,y)` or `(x,y,z)` in Matlab.
 Now, you want to plot it in LaTeX using PGFPlots.
 These functions will help you.